yanairon/fast-tracker/README.md

    Update `.env` with your preferred credentials.
 Set `NGROK_AUTHTOKEN` if you plan to expose webhooks through ngrok.

 2. **Add workflows**
    Place your exported n8n workflow JSON files inside the `workflows/` directory.
 They will be imported on container start.
-The repository keeps an empty `.gitkeep` file so the folder remains committed—feel free to remove it once actual workflows are present.
+The repository now ships with an example `Ensure_User.json` workflow to demonstrate the expected format—replace or extend it with your own exports.

 3. **Run the stack**
    ```bash